OmarOmar93/WorldChatterAddonChecker/README.md

 ## and now you are ready to create an Addon!

 # alternative step
-## you can add the plugin via maven by adding the jar locally in your plugin
+## you can add the plugin via maven by adding the jar from jitpack.io
 ```xml
      <repositories>
 		<repository>